-Anna Sun is Assistant Professor of Sociology and Asian Studies at Kenyon College.
+Anna Sun is Associate Professor of Sociology and Asian Studies at Kenyon College.
+She is the director of the Asian Studies program at Kenyon.

-Besides scholarly publications, Sun has also published a collection of short stories in Chinese (The Blue Notebook, 2001).
-Her literary work in English has appeared in Harvard Review (2000), Paideuma: A Journal Devoted to Ezra Pound Scholarship (2000), and The London Review of Books (2004).
-A MacDowell Colony Fellow in 2001, she is currently a Consulting Editor of The Kenyon Review.
-Her latest essay is "The Diseased Language of Mo Yan" for The Kenyon Review.
-(For debates related to the essay, see Charles Laughlin's article and Perry Link's response.)
+In addition to her sociological work, Sun is also a Consulting Editor of The Kenyon Review.
+Her writing has appeared in Harvard Review (2000), Paideuma: A Journal Devoted to Ezra Pound Scholarship (2000), and The London Review of Books (2004).
+Sun's latest essay is "The Diseased Language of Mo Yan" in the Kenyon Review (2012).
+(For debates related to the essay, see Charles Laughlin's article and its Chinese translation, and Perry Link's response.)

 Education